PRAgarawal/rocketoff-service/docs/index.md

 ## RocketOff...
-For when people need to knock it off
+The Slack App for when people need to knock it off

 ### Usage
 This highly utilitarian service has two endpoints that can be invoked via slack slash commands.
 The command to use depends on what type of teammate behavior you'd like correct.
 See below for the available commands and sample usage gifs.